For Children

 The Legends and Traditions of Christmas

-Students will learn of the boy Nicholas who became St. Nicholas and our present day Santa Clause, and the people who wrote the first poems and stories in his honour.
+Students will learn of the boy Nicholas who became St. Nicholas and our present day Santa Claus, and the people who wrote the first poems and stories in his honour.
 The traditions of the Pioneers who first came to Canada will be presented with samples of some of their crafts and decorations.
-If requested , this programme can include a craft.
+If requested this programme can include a craft.
 Upon request, the background of some of the traditional stories and songs of Christmas will be included.

 Time :One Hour